-Stay up-to-date by following "THE SECRET OF PROS" blog or the social networks mentioned on the blog.
+Stay up-to-date by following the social network "THE SECRET OF PROS"

 Who am I to guide you?

 My name is Tom Shanon, and I come from a freestyle sport I learned on the streets.
 I fully understand your difficulty with this problem: "how can I make a living from my talent? "